Geophysics at South Carolina

 B B.S. with a major in Geophysics

-Within the College of Arts and Science, the Earth and Ocean Sciences Department is one of only two institutions in the Southeast that offers a geophysics undergraduate degree.
+Within the College of Arts and Science, the School of the Earth, Ocean and Environment is one of only two institutions in the Southeast that offers a geophysics undergraduate degree.
 The department boasts a large and diverse faculty with broad scientific expertise.

 The following courses fulfill some of the course requirements for a Bachelor of Science in Geophysics: